 - $38.1 million in company income in calendar year 2015.

-- 24 startups from research and innovation at the University of Oregon.
+- 2 new startups for a total of 26 startups from research and innovation at the University of Oregon.

-- Return on research through licensing income (licensing income divided by research expenditures) in 2015 was 10.9%, putting the university among the top performing research institutions nationally.
+- Return on research through licensing income (licensing income divided by research expenditures) in FY2016 was 12.7%, putting the university among the top performing research institutions nationally.